 Revenue is measured as the amount of consideration the Company expects to receive in exchange for transferring products to customers.
-Revenue is recognized when the Company satisfies its performance obligations under the contract by transferring the promised product to its customer.
+Revenue is recognized when the Company satisfies its performance obligations under the contract by transferring the promised

 The Company's contracts generally do not include any material significant financing components.